rhysbrooks1/CS321-002-s25-team-09/README.md

 - Dump text file: `dump-accepted-ip.0.txt`
 - Table name: `acceptedip` to `SSHLogDB.db`

-See below for a snippey of the dmp file  `dump-accepted-ip.0.txt`:
+See below for a snippet of the dmp file  `dump-accepted-ip.0.txt`:

 | Key | Frequency |
 |-------------------------|--------------------------------|